sportsclimbs/sportclimbs-2/content/peak/buxton/pin-dale/pin-dale-topo.md

 The left-hand of three past a ledge.

 **6. The Infamy (6a)**
 The best of the right-hand trio.
+Some loose rock in the final 2 metres.

 **7. The Industry (6a)**
 The right hand line.